hangingman/mmd-lwjgl/README.md

-# mmd-clj
+# mmd-lwjgl

-A Clojure application to load pmd files with LWJGL
+A Kotlin application to load pmd files with LWJGL

 ## Usage